 This beer can be made using either ale or lager yeast.
-It can be brewed with 30 to 75 percent malted wheat, and hop rates may be low to medium.
+It can be brewed with 30 to 75 percent wheat malt, and hop rates may be low to medium.
 Hop characters may be light to moderate in bitterness, flavor and aroma.
-Fruity-estery aroma and flavor are typical but at low levels; however, phenolic, clove-like characteristics should not be perceived.
+Fruity-estery aroma and flavor are typical but at low levels however, phenolic, clove-like characteristics should not be perceived.
 Color is usually straw to light amber, and the body should be light to medium in character.
 Diacetyl should not be perceived.
 Because this style is served with yeast the character should portray a full yeasty mouthfeel and appear hazy to very cloudy.
 Chill haze is also acceptable.
 Yeast flavor and aroma should be low to medium but not overpowering the balance and character of malt and hops.
-During registration brewers may specify pouring instructions, choosing normal pouring, quiet pouring, intentional rousing or not rousing yeast.
+These beers are typically served with the yeast in the bottle, and are cloudy when served.
+During registration brewers will specify pouring instructions, choosing normal pouring, quiet pouring, intentional rousing or not rousing yeast.Entries will be presented during judging as specified by entering brewer.

-Original Gravity (°Plato): 1.036-1.056 (9-13.8 °Plato) ◆ Apparent Extract/Final Gravity (°Plato): 1.006-1.018 (1.5-4.5 °Plato) ◆ Alcohol by Weight (Volume): 2.8-4.4% (3.5-5.5%) ◆ Bitterness (IBU): 10-35 ◆ Color SRM (EBC): 4-10 (8-20 EBC)
+Original Gravity (°Plato): 1.036-1.056 (9-13.8 °Plato) ● Apparent Extract/Final Gravity (°Plato): 1.006-1.018 (1.5-4.5 °Plato) ● Alcohol by Weight (Volume): 2.8-4.4% (3.5-5.5%) ● Bitterness (IBU): 10-35 ● Color SRM (EBC): 4-10 (8-20 EBC)